 Prince George Education Center can easily physically distance due to small class sizes, with our largest class being a class of 10.
-All desks will be arranged 6 feet apart.
+All desks will be arranged with 3 feet minimum of physical distance to the extent possible.

-Average Maximum Class Size
+Average Class Size

-The maximum class size for Prince George Education Center will be 10 students.
+The average class size for Prince George Education Center will be 10 students.